How to Deal with Untreated Pain in People with Dementia

 That’s because their ability to recognize what’s going on in their body and communicate their needs declines as dementia advances.

-Also, the non-verbal ways they use to communicate pain is often not what we’d expect, so it’s easy to miss or misinterpret those signals.
+Additionally, the nonverbal ways they communicate pain are often not what we’d expect, so it’s easy to miss or misinterpret those signals.

-We share 3 reasons why you might not know if someone with dementia is in pain, 5 common causes of pain in dementia, 3 ways to find out if someone is in pain, and 2 ways to treat chronic pain.
+We present three reasons why you might not know whether someone with dementia is in pain, 5 common causes of pain in dementia, 3 ways to determine whether someone is in pain, and 2 ways to treat chronic pain.

 1. Inability to describe, explain, recognize, or remember pain